 - Does the heat path of a component indicate weak points?

 The thermal behavior of semiconductor components during application can be determined with thermoanalytical measuring methods as well as the efficiency of process steps including the layer structure and adhesion properties.
 The control of implantation profiles (e.g. boron in silicon) or clean room air (e.g. organic components) can also be realized.

-Whether your task is product development, quality control, process optimization or damage analysis, Linseis can provide you with the proper product to enhance your investigations.
+Whether your task is product development, quality control, process optimization or damage analysis, Linseis can provide you with the proper product to enhance your investigations concerning electrical resistivity and conductivity.
+These include thermal analysis for electronics and more.
 There are countless fields of application for thermal analysis methods such as differential scanning calorimetry (DSC), thermogravimetry (TGA) or thermal (TCA) and electrical transport (HCS) measurement using the LaserFlash (LFA) technique or our proven LSR platform.
 LINSEIS leads the way in product capability.

 Hall system – Hall coefficient – Indium tin oxide (ITO)